What if I want to live at home with my parents, but I’m under 23?

 No. You will not need to submit any documentation to the Office of Residence Life since you are not required to live on campus based on your age.

-What if I can’t afford to live on campus but I am required to?
+What if I can’t afford to live on campus but am required to?

 Talk to the Financial Aid Office for help and advice on loan and scholarship options.
 Keep in mind that it is a common misconception that living on campus is more costly than living off campus.
-Although the bottom line price seems high, often times living on campus saves you money in the long run, when you take into consideration monthly rent, furnishing an apartment, food, utilities, internet, and cost of commute.
+Although the bottom-line price seems high, living on campus often saves you money in the long run, when you take into consideration monthly rent, furnishing an apartment, food, utilities, internet, and cost of commute.

 What are some of the benefits of living on campus?

-Collegebasics.com listed 7 different Benefits of Campus Living of those 7 included research that supports these statements:
+Collegebasics.com listed various Benefits of Campus Living, seven of which included research that supports these statements:

 - Get better grades.